mlcommons/inference/edge/object_detection/ssd_mobilenet/pytorch/README.md

 # this installs the right pip and dependencies for the fresh python
 conda install ipython

+# coco api dependencies
+pip install cython matplotlib

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
-# we give the instructions for CUDA 9.0
+# we give the instructions for CUDA 9.0 but you can pick whichever you prefer
 conda install -c pytorch pytorch torchvision cudatoolkit=9.0

 # install pycocotools